 Patient surveys also show that people with chronic pain care about more than just experiencing less pain.
 They care about enjoying life more, having a strong sense of emotional well-being, increasing their physical activity, improving sleep and reducing fatigue, and participating in social and recreational activities.
 These goals need to be balanced against the downsides of pain treatment.

 For example, opioid medications like oxycodone (Oxycontin) may reduce pain intensity and make it easier to fall asleep.
 But they also make people tired, cause constipation and memory problems, and carry the risk of abuse and overdose.
 How the benefits and harms stack up is entirely personal and will vary from patient to patient.
-For some people, the risk of abuse is small, the side effects are minor, and the drug reduces their pain by a lot.
+For some people, the risk of abuse is small, the side effects are minor, and the drug reduces their pain significantly.
 For others, these drugs reduce pain only a little, while the fatigue and cognitive side effects are so bad that it is hard to carry out routine activities like driving or going to work.

 The future of pain management